MikroElektronika/mikrosdk_click_v2/clicks/dcmotor25/details.md

 ## Example Description

-> This example demonstrates the use of DC Motor 25 click board™
+> This example demonstrates the use of DC Motor 25 Click board™
 > by driving the DC motor in both directions every 3 seconds.

 **The demo application is composed of two sections :**

 ### Application Init

-> Initializes the I2C drivernd and performs the click default configuration.
+> Initializes the I2C drivernd and performs the Click default configuration.

 ```c
 void application_init ( void )